-(Prerequisite: PSYC B200 and STAT B201) Laboratory in psychology in which research methods and statistical methods are integrated.
+(Prerequisite: PSYC B200, PSYC B201 and STAT B201 or PSYC B202) Laboratory in psychology in which research methods and statistical methods are integrated.
 One lecture and one laboratory session per week.

 PSYC B209 - HUMAN GROWTH AND DEVELOPMENT (3)

 An Introduction to and survey of physical, mental, social, and emotional developmental patterns evidence from the prenatal period through senescence and death.